adityachandak287/netlify-slack-webhook/README.md

 # Netlify Slack Webhook

-Get around Netlify/Slack premium integration by using webhooks to get Netlify build status updates on Slack
+Get around Netlify and Slack premium integrations by getting netlify build notifications sent to your slack channels using webhooks.